 Harvest Bible Chapel was planted by Harvest Bible Fellowship in 2013.
 There was a need for another Gospel-centered, Bible-believing church in Des Moines.
 Harvest began with Pastor Ryan Jorgenson and a group of 15 men and women and has now grown into a thriving church for God's glory.
-In the fall of 2015, Harvest purchased and moved into their first permanent building in the center of Grimes and has been growing since.
+In the fall of 2015, Harvest purchased and moved into their first permanent building in Grimes, and on August 19, 2018, Harvest called Nick Lees as their Senior Pastor.
 Men, women, and children are being saved and are growing deeper in their love for Jesus through Harvest for His glory.

 OUR SIX PILLARS